 “Red, there’s so much more you need to learn,” Tania says, shaking her head.

 Lennabhair grimaces then bites her lower lip.
-“Would you… I mean…” she reaches towards Tania, but just as rapidly slaps her hand down.
+“Would you… I mean…” the Baroness reaches towards Tania but rapidly slaps her hand down.
 Her brow furrows.
 “Are you available to teach?”

 “What if I say ‘no’?”
 Lennabhair says with a smirk.